 The consequences of this could be serious.
 If you cannot remember your boot password you must contact your vendor and you may lose all of the information on your hard disk.

 Secure Boot Control (Security Menu)

 Secure Boot prevents unauthorized operating systems and software from loading during the startup process.
-Secure Boot is available as a menu option if you have enabled UEFI Boot (see "UEFI Boot (Boot Menu)" on page 5 - 15).
-Enabling Secure Boot will bring up the Secure Boot Mode menu to enable you to configure Secure Boot as Standard (with a fixed secure boot policy) or Custom (which enables you to make changes to the Key Management database if required).
+Enabling Secure Boot will bring up the Secure Boot Mode menu to enable you to configure Secure Boot as Standard (with a fixed secure boot policy) or Custom (which enables you to make changes to the Key Management database).